 Luckily for us, our capacity for reason has given humanity a leg up on our own bodies, and science has given us a way to trick ourselves into becoming more helpful and productive.
 As an educator, science can be your best friend.
 One of the ways you can get your children back on track to paying attention and learning is through the clever use of color.

-Color is more than just hues and shades; color is part of the electromagnetic spectrum.
+A color is more than just hues and shades; color is part of the electromagnetic spectrum.
 Each color has its own wavelength, and each color interacts with the brain differently.
 Color can connect neural pathways and reopen ones that have been long ignored.
 Most importantly, color can have a profound effect on learning.
-Here are some of the ways how color effects learning, and how you can change your classroom to maximize performance:
+Here are some of the ways how color affects learning, and how you can change your classroom to maximize performance:

 How Color Affects Learning